PLOS/ambraproject/Developer-Overview.md

 into the second category, which is parsed dynamically as needed.
-This added a new step to the basic metadata service where we had to read and parse the XML manuscript, which incurred a new performance cost, but we determined that the cost was acceptable.
+This added a new step to the basic metadata service where we had to read and parse the XML manuscript, which incurred a new performance cost, but we determined that the cost was acceptable, especially behind a cache.
 This approach has the general advantage that bugs in any metadata-parsing code could be fixed without backfilling any data: the more data you persist at ingestion time, the greater the risk that you are persisting it in the wrong form.

 As of Rhino version 2, the guiding principle is that we keep as much metadata as possible *out* of the database by default, with the assumption that we don't